Romani people official football team

 The Romani people official football team is a national football team representing the Romani people.

 Affiliation

 It is not affiliated to any FIFA confederation, so it cannot play in any of their tournaments.
-It is, however, affiliated to ConIFA, and play in the ConIFA European Football Cup.
+It was, however, affiliated to ConIFA, and play in the ConIFA European Football Cup.

 History

 They played in the 2015 edition, where they finished 5th out of 6, above the hosts Székely Land.
 They showed good form and skill, and they narrowly lost to Ellan Vannin and Padania.
-Since January 2016 the third football team of Milan – Brera Calcio – ,whose chairman is Alessandro Aleotti, is managing the Romani People national team as a tool to fight the ongoing discrimination of the Romani People across Europe.
+Since January 2016 the third football team of Milan – Brera Calcio –, whose chairman is Alessandro Aleotti, is managing the Romani People national team as a tool to fight the ongoing discrimination of the Romani People across Europe.